-This easy vegan chocolate cake recipe is simply the best!
-Made with simple everyday ingredients that you always have on hand, yet it bakes up perfectly moist and delicious every time.
-You can use this basic chocolate cake recipe to make layer cakes, sheet cakes, or cupcakes.
-It's the perfect vegan birthday cake and sure to be a crowd-pleaser!
+You can use this basic water cake recipe to make layer cakes, sheet cakes, or cupcakes.
+It's the perfect vegan birthday cake and is sure to be a crowd-pleaser!

 Jump to: